cyfronet-fid/sat4envi/README.md

 docker-compose stop s4e-backend
 ```

-You will need to locall run frontend via `npm start / ng serve` and develop backend normally.
+You will need to locally run frontend via `npm start / ng serve` and develop backend normally.